hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Aurnion, find Drake at NE for Estelle's Worldly Adventurer title (Estelle's Teacher Part 6)
 - [ ] Set Raven as the On Screen Character and enter Aurnion.
 Speak with Drake at the right of the Blastia for Raven's Vanji Lost (Rebuilding The Union Final Part)
 - [ ] In Namcot Island, speak with Miska in the Gym.
 For the Five Books, search the Elder's Home in Halure, Chevaliers HQ in Heliord, Inn in Mantaic, Chevaliers HQ in Aurnion and Fortune's Market HQ in Capua Torim.
 Report back to Miska and answer the questions correctly for Rita's Miska Doctoral Degree title (Miska Doctoral Degree)
 - [ ] In Mantaic, go to the Inn then to the Inn in Dahngrest.
 Go to Namcot Island and speak with the two at NW.
 Go to Zaphias and speak with the Guard by the Nobles Quarter.
-After, head into the Castle and speak with Mimura in the Jail Area.
+After, head into the Castle and speak with Mimula in the Jail Area.
 Head to Capua Nor and toward the east.
 Go to the Ghost Ship Atherum for a quick fight and go north after entering Caer Bocram.
 Go to the Union Jail Area in Dahngrest and feed the Old Man with Okonomiyaki recipe (Use Estelle to cook Fried Chicken And Fries repeatedly to unlock Scottish Egg then use Raven to cook Scottish Egg repeatedly to unlock Okonomiyaki recipe) to get the Note.
 Report back to Nobis in the Inn of Mantaic (Guild Quest Part 7)
 - [ ] In Dahngrest, head toward the central area (Guild Quest Final Part)
 - [ ] After (Guild Quest Part 7), go toward the tree in Halure to get Rita's Ivy Blade (Spirit Magic Final Part)
 - [ ] In Mantaic, hand over Silver Edge + 1 Alpha to Cow Boy for Spectacles, Krona Symbol, Blue Dice, Reverse Doll, Holy Avenger, Super Electric Yoyo, Dragon Helm, Paladin Mantle, Black Onyx, Special Gel, Red Sage, Hourglass, Alexandrite and Reverse Doll (Cow Boy Final Part)
-- [ ] Repeatedly use any tent item on the World Map for Flynn to learn Kouha Senshoujin (PS3 and Definitive Edition)
+- [ ] Repeatedly use any tent item on the World Map for Flynn to learn __Dazzling Spin__ (PS3 and Definitive Edition)
 - [ ] In the Renansula Hollow, head toward the Graveyard (PS3 and Definitive Edition)
 - [ ] Enter Relewiese Hollow for a scene with Sylph (PS3 and Definitive Edition)
 - [ ] Enter Capua Nor and talk to Hisuka.
 Shastil will then show up.
 They are Senior Knights from the ToV Movie.
 Anyway, they are looking for the Sword Of Prayer which is a Treasure of the Chevaliers that got stolen by Alexei.
 Enter the Aer Krene that is at the SE of Weasand Of Cados.
 Within, go north to get to the Deep Hollow Region.
 At the end, get near the center to fight Sword Dancer.
 Exit out and enter the Aer Krene at the south of Zaphias.
 At the end, get near the center to fight Sword Dancer.
 Exit out and enter the Aer Krene at the north of Caer Bocram.
 At the end, there won't be a battle, so exit out and head to the last Aer Krene which is at the southeast of Yuumanju.
 At the end, you will fight Sword Dancer one last time.
 Back track out to meet with Hisuka and Shastil.
 They will give the Sword Of Prayer Lag Quarion to Flynn (PS3 and Definitive Edition)